Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 **`%strappings`**

-Optional hash.
+Optional.
 Any strapping you want applied to the `panel`.

 **`$body`**